Chantouch/vue-vlidator/README.md

 ## Messages

-The library tries to get messages from i18n plugin by tag `validators.${rule.name}` If i18n not instaled, messages will get from default options
+The library tries to get messages from i18n plugin by tag `validators.${rule.name}` If i18n not installed, messages will get from default options

 If you need own message options, just override `onValidationMessage` method
 ```js